zrecore/ZRECore/README.md

 ## Database
 The .sq3 database file location can be specified in [your installation directory]/application/configs/application.ini under the '; Database' comment

-You can use the default sqlite3 database file in [your installation directory]/data/sqlite/data.sq3 after following the instructions in [your installation directory]/data/sqlite/install.php
+You can use the default sqlite3 database file in [your installation directory]/data/sqlite/data.sq3 ...Feel free to use the sqlite3 client to open the .sq3 file and then use the `.read` command to (re)create whatever table you want.
+Each file is individually wrapped in its own .sql file for your convenience.
 Then, move or copy data.sq3 into some directory outside your installation and update application.ini accordingly.
-That way, you can simply overwrite your ZRECore files with newer ones without loosing your working database.

 *NOTE: You are responsible for setting permissions on the copied/moved data.sq3 file in order to keep it secure, yet accessible by this application.*